wpexpertsio/new-user-approve/readme.txt

 == Description ==

-In a normal WordPress blog, once a new user registers, the user is created in the database.
+On a normal WordPress site, once a new user registers, the user is created in the database.
 Then an email is sent to the new user with their login credentials.
 Very simple.
 As it should be.